Janette PattersonMSW, LMFT, LCMFT

 Family therapy or counseling can be tremendously helpful for families where there are situational stressors that cause one or more family members to become symptomatic.
 In order to support the family member in distress, the whole family unit needs to be supported.
 For example: A marital crisis with potential divorce might trigger one or more children to act out, either at home and/or in school.

-To successfully work with this family, the therapist engages both the parents and the children to address not only the concern that brings the family into therapy, but also to explore healthy and unhealthy family dynamics, communication and interaction patterns and triggers that cause anxiety and/or worry.
+To successfully work with this family, the therapist engages both the parents and the children to address not only the concern that brings the family into therapy, but also to explore family dynamics, communication and interaction patterns which cause anxiety or worry.